Economic history of Spain: Domestic Geography, Madrid's Centrality, and Proxies of Prosperity

+Institutional Rupture: The Bourbon Centralization

+The institutional path to recovery was further blocked by political disruption in the 18th century.
+Following the War of the Spanish Succession (1701–1714), the ascending Bourbon dynasty dismantled the decentralized Habsburg model in favor of a highly centralized, French-style absolutist administration.
+By stripping away the traditional freedoms, autonomies, and regional customs (fueros) of the Spanish peripheries, the Bourbons ignited deep-seated political friction.
+This structural centralization fractured Spanish domestic stability, dooming the country to a cycle of devastating internal conflicts, culminating in the Carlist Wars and subsequent civil strife between liberals and conservatives that persisted into the 20th century.

+Had the decentralized Habsburg model been maintained, Spain's institutional path may have mirrored the regional urbanization patterns of Germany or Northern Italy, where localized autonomy and organic rural exodus neutralized the inefficiencies of decentralization, turning regional diversity into an economic advantage.
+Ultimately, institutional harmony and coordinated national growth were only systematically restored in the mid-20th century, when a unified national administration shifted focus back toward internal development, domestic integration, and the stabilization of Spanish culture.
+While subsequent integration into modern European social democratic frameworks has introduced contemporary structural friction, Spain's long-term economic history remains deeply rooted in the historical interplay of geography, urban distribution, and institutional design.

 Bourbon reforms

 A slow economic recovery began in the last decades of the 17th century under the Habsburgs.
 Under the Bourbons, government efficiency was improved, especially under Charles III's reign.
 The Bourbon reforms, however, resulted in no basic changes in the pattern of property holding.
 The nature of bourgeois class consciousness in Aragon and Castile hindered the creation of a middle-class movement.
 At the instance of liberal thinkers including Campomanes, various groups known as "Economic Societies of friends of the Country" were formed to promote economic development, new advances in the sciences, and Enlightenment philosophy (see Sociedad Económica de los Amigos del País).
 However, despite the development of a national bureaucracy in Madrid, the reform movement could not be sustained without the patronage of Charles III, and it did not survive him.

-Jan Bergeyck (advisor to Philip V) "Disorder I have found here is beyond all imagination".
+Jan Bergeyck (advisor to Philip V) said the "Disorder I have found here is beyond all imagination".
 Castile's exchequer still used Roman numerals and there was no proper accounting.

-Napoleon and the War of Independence

-Spain's American colonies took advantage of the postwar chaos to proclaim their independence.
-By 1825 only Cuba and Puerto Rico remained under the Spanish flag in the New World.
-When Ferdinand VII was restored to the throne in 1813 and expended wealth and manpower in a vain effort to reassert control over the colonies.
-The move was unpopular among liberal officers assigned to the American wars.

-1822 to 1898
+19th century

 During the 19th century, Spain fell behind other European economies.
 The economy was heavily focused around agricultural goods.
 The period saw regional industrialization in Catalonia and the Basque Country and the construction of railways in the second half of the nineteenth century helped alleviate some of the isolation of the interior but generally little changed for much of the country as political instability, uprisings and unstable governments slowed or undermined economic progress.